 STEP 1 Within the first five weeks of the first regular semester after the semester in which the grade was awarded, or sooner if possible:

-- The student should familiarize him/herself with the University's Grade Appeal Policy.
+- Students who would like to file an appeal should familiarize themselves with the University's Grade Appeal Policy.

-- The student must meet with the course instructor (Professor/GAT/ adjunct/lecturer/instructor/TA) to discuss the grade received, explain any concerns and state the student’s reasons for questioning the grade.
-If after this discussion the student's concerns are not resolved, the student should inform the instructor of the student's intent to pursue an official grade appeal.
+- The student must meet with the course instructor (professor/GAT/lecturer/instructor/TA) to discuss the grade received, explain any concerns and state the student’s reasons for questioning the grade.
+If after this discussion the student's concerns are not resolved, the student should inform the instructor of their intent to pursue an official grade appeal.

-STEP 2 If the discussion(s) described in Step 1 do not resolve the student’s concerns, then within the first five weeks of the first regular semester after the semester in which the grade was awarded, or sooner if possible:
+STEP 2 If the discussion(s) described in Step 1 do not resolve the student’s concerns, then within the first five weeks of the first regular semester after the semester in which the grade was awarded:

 STEP 3 Within the first five weeks of the first regular semester after the semester in which the grade was awarded, or sooner if possible:

-STEP 5 If the instructor is not available or the matter is not resolved within the two-week period, the student has one additional week to readdress and submit the written appeal and the instructor’s written response, if available, to the department head.
-The student submits the written statement and the instructor's written response to the department head.
-Refer to step 5, University Grade Appeal Policy for a detailed summary.
+STEP 5 If the instructor is not available or the matter is not resolved by the end of Week 7, the student has until the end of Week 8 of the semester to notify the Dean's Office that they would like to readdress and submit the written appeal to the department head.
+Once notified, the Dean's Office will submit the student's appeal and the instructor's response to the department head for review.

-STEP 8 The associate dean shall review the student’s appeal and take appropriate action.
-If the basis of the appeal is the fundamental fairness of treatment of the student by the instructor, the associate dean convenes a committee to review the case.
+STEP 8 The vice dean shall review the student’s appeal and take appropriate action.
+If the basis of the appeal is the fundamental fairness of treatment of the student by the instructor, the vice dean will convene a committee to review the case.

-STEP 9 When appropriate, the associate dean convenes an appointed College of Humanities Grade Appeal Committee which considers the grade appeal within the period of time specified by the College of Humanities.
-Refer to step 9, University Grade Appeal Policy.
-The College of Humanities Grade Appeal Committee provides copies of its recommendation to the student, instructor, department head, and associate dean.
+STEP 9 When appropriate, the vice dean shall convene an appointed College of Humanities Grade Appeal Committee.
+Following the meeting, the committee will provide a copy of its recommendation to the student, instructor, department head, and vice dean.

-STEP 10 The associate dean shall make a final decision after full consideration of the committee's recommendation and within four weeks of receiving the student's appeal.
-The associate dean has the authority to change the grade to a different credit-bearing grade, which includes regular grades (A,B,C,D,E), alternative grades (S,P), or optional grades (P,F), depending on the course grading system and the system chosen by the student at registration.
-The department head, instructor, and student shall be notified in writing of the associate dean's decision, which is final.
+STEP 10 The vice dean shall make a final decision after full consideration of the committee's recommendation no later than Week 15 of the semester.
+The vice dean has the authority to change the grade to a different credit-bearing grade, which includes regular grades (A,B,C,D,E), alternative grades (S,P), or optional grades (P,F), depending on the course grading system and the system chosen by the student at registration.
+The department head, instructor, and student shall be notified in writing of the vice dean's decision, which is final.